Hot-blooded horse: Other hippological sources

-Aristide Houdaille's Traité sur la connaissance et la conservation du cheval (1836), specifies that "usage has established the expressions blood horses, thoroughbred and first blood horses, and half-blood horses”.
+Aristide Houdaille's Traité sur la connaissance et la conservation du cheval (1836), specifies that "usage has established the expressions blood horses, thoroughbred and first blood horses, and half-blood horses".
 He adds that the expression "blood horses" has been applied to all individuals who are part of the Thoroughbred breed.
 According to him, this notion comes from the formation of the Thoroughbred breed in England, because "after a certain number of consecutive crossings, it was noticed that there was no more improvement and it was imagined from then on that the new breed had reached its highest point of perfection, and it was agreed to call all the horses that made it up pure or of first blood".

-In his work Hippognosie (1883), Honoré Pinel classified animals according to the color of their blood: "white blood" animals, insects and crustaceans, were said to be "cold blood", while "red blood" animals (such as humans and horses) were, according to him, "hot blood".
+In his work Hippognosie (1883), Honoré Pinel classified animals according to the color of their blood: "white blood" animals, insects and crustaceans, were said to be "cold blood", while "red blood" animals (such as humans and horses) were, according to him, "hot-blood".
 In Germany, at the same time, it was customary to distinguish the Warmblûtig (Edel), or noble hot-blooded horse, from the Englische vollblut (English Thoroughbred).
 In 1885, a study of Canadian horses argued that they lacked the "warm blood of the racehorse".

 Louis Champion (1898) described the "blood horse" as "the purebred horse, the regenerative type", and a little further on as a "horse which, without being purebred, is fairly close to it", specifying that this blood horse was bred, at the time, in Normandy, Brittany, the Vendée and the Charentes.

-In 1907, a report of the American genetics association assimilated the notion of hot blood to that of oriental horse.
-The use of this expression is reported in the 1930s in Portland: the classic example of "hot blooded horse" cited is the Arabian.
-The 1924 Czechoslovakian Encyclopedia compares the merits of the hot-blooded horse to those of the cold-blooded horse.
+In 1907, a report of the American genetics association assimilated the notion of hot-blood to that of oriental horse.
+The use of this expression is reported in the 1930s in Portland: the classic example of "hot-blooded horse" cited is the Arabian.
+The 1924 Czechoslovak Encyclopedia compares the merits of the hot-blooded horse to those of the cold-blooded horse.
 In 1934, the proceedings of the International Congress of Agriculture stated that "the hot-blooded horse, with its stronger caliber, is better suited for industrial transportation purposes than the cold-blooded horse" because of its "greater vivacity and resistance".